 To commemorate the new-look appearance of Craig’s Cinematique, my first article will focus on my Top 100 Favourite TV characters of all time.
 Part 1 centres on those ranked between 100 and 51 with the Top 50 being revealed in a later piece.

 As many of you can imagine, this list was very difficult to compile and I had to make several notable snubs along the way.
 First of all, there are no non-human characters involved so the likes of Scooby Doo, Bugs Bunny, Tom and Jerry and most regrettably of all, my childhood favourite Thomas the Tank Engine are no-gos on the list.

 Secondly, characters from prestige shows like Bottom, EastEnders, Friends, Little Britain, Sons of Anarchy and Steptoe and Son are not included plus individuals from those on the list are also absent.

 I hope a majority of you will agree with my choices in this first edition of my Top 100 Greatest TV Characters…..

 Reason: Though he only features in several episodes of Game of Thrones’ fourth season, Oberyn makes his presence felt in King’s Landing as his bids to avenge the brutal death of his sister and her children.
 Charismatic yet skillful with the spear, his honourable decision to fight for Tyrion Lannister leads to a ‘head-splitting’ end for the Prince of Dorne.

-Best Moment: The intense ‘trial by combat’ fight with the Mountain which allows Martell to shout the infamous words “RAPED HER!
+Best Moment: The intense ‘trial by combat’ fight with the Mountain enables the unfortunate Oberyn to shout the infamous words “RAPED HER!
 YOU MURDERED HER!
 YOU KILLED HER CHILDREN!”